Aceinna/docs_ins1000/user_outline.rst

   Figure 23: web application usage

-Press the button(Live Time Plot) on the web application, the image of live path of the rover station is shown on the screen.
+Press the button(Live Time Plot) on the web application ui, the image of live path of the rover station is shown on the screen.
 Meanwhile, the data will be logged synchronously in folder: python-ins1000-master->data.

 .. figure:: media/rover/python_tool/real_time_path_demo.png
  :scale: 50 %